raydot/nailing-the-coding-interview/chapters/02-big-o.md

 This is a Big O(1) solution to the problem, and you can’t get more efficient than that.
 In a coding interview, you might be asked similar questions about an algorithm and you should consider it in a similar way.

-"This works if I have a small number if input, but can I be guaranteed a small number of inputs?"
+"This works if I have a small number of inputs, but can I be guaranteed a small number of inputs?"

 "Do I have to grab only two socks at a time from the drawer?"